Company = Domain

 Check a few domain registration companies as the fees do vary.
 You should expect to pay under £20 for 2 years for .co.uk domains.
 Just be aware that some providers look really cheap but once you have the domain you can’t use it with any other provider.
 This is the case with UK2.net who tie you into using their website builder unless you pay a hefty annual fee to redirect your site to your preferred host.
 You can opt to keep your domain and hosting with one provider or split the two.
 Choose what works best for you.
 I recommend 123-Reg for domain searches and their pricing is pretty competitive too.

 I hope these tips have been helpful and I really would recommend that you bag your domain name as soon as you can and before you start any of the really hard work on your site.
-Remember to give me a yell & take advantage of my Digital Mentoring service if you need a hand too!
+Remember to give me a yell & take advantage of my Website Services if you need a hand too!